Email Marketing Best Practices to Promote your Event

 Make your audience/attendees feel valued and appreciated by including a chance to leave feedback.
 Know who attended and who didn’t (I just received an email saying it was great to see me at an event I registered for but didn’t attend!).
 Give them the opportunity to access resources/presentation slides.
 This is your chance to continue the conversation with your delegates/attendees/audience and build your database by providing them with helpful interesting content!

-Consider the timeline for your marketing campaign and frequency of communication (be careful not to bombard your target base with too much attention and lose appeal, keep your message fresh and new).
-Try to keep communications evenly spaced so you’re not sending 3 emails one week then nothing for a fortnight.
+Consider the timeline for your marketing campaign and frequency of communication: be careful not to bombard your target base with too much attention and lose appeal, keep your message fresh and new.
+Try to keep communications evenly spaced so you’re not sending three emails one week then nothing for a fortnight.

-Look at when is the best day/time to get their attention; when is your audience most likely to read your email?.
-Typically Tuesdays & Fridays are best, but this varies between industries – sending an event invite at 9am on a Monday morning will rarely get noticed!
+Look at when is the best day/time to get their attention, when is your audience most likely to read your email?
+Typically Tuesdays and Fridays are best, but this varies between industries – sending an event invite at 9am on a Monday morning will rarely get noticed!

-Look at segmenting your database, don’t treat them all as one and expect them to all have the same interests and focuses.
+Look at segmenting your database, don’t treat everyone as one and expect them to all have the same interests and focuses.
 Send relevant content to targeted audiences specific to them.